-Development of the natural biodiversity on the experimental station of the Trenthorst estates since conversion towards organic farming in 2001
+Monitring of natural biodiversity on the experimental station in Trenthorst estates since conversion to organic farming

 The protection and development of the natural biodiversity is one of the principle goals of organic farming.
 The development of organic agriculture must consider these goals.

 Background and Objective

 The research focus on system comparison at the location of the estate Trenthorst in Schleswig-Holstein (Germany): organic versus conventional as well as different types of organic: with and without livestock or low or high intensity of production.
 The research does assess the impact of the farming system development on natural biodiversity.

 After conversion towards organic farming in 2001 the entire estate of 600 ha (340 arable land, 130 ha permanent grassland, 80 ha forest, 50 ha miscellaneous) was assessed to check the status of the biodiversity.
 Main species groups as segetal and grassland flora, ground beetles, ground spiders, birds, hares, deers (farm land species), earth worms, collembolae (soil species) as well as zoobentos, amphibia (water species) are monitored in non-regular periods and the impact of the farming system developement assessed.